-Violations of Status
+Loss of Lawful Non-Immigrant Status

 Students and scholars who have violated immigration regulation are considered to be “out of status” and will need to take steps to rectify the situation.
 If you think you may be out of status, please contact your ISSO advisor immediately so that your situation can be evaluated and next steps can be determined.

-What Happens After a Violation of Status?
+What Happens After a Status Violation?

 If you think you are out of status, please contact an experienced immigration attorney and your ISSO advisor immediately so that your situation can be evaluated to determine what options, if any, may be available for you to regain legal status.
+Click here to use your BU login credentials to access a list of immigration attorneys and legal aid organizations.

 For F-1 students